ramsafin/ros-courses-2018/README.md

 This repo is only for educational purposes.

-Bug reports and enhancement proposals are highly welcomed.
+Bug reports and enhancement proposals are welcomed.